 How to embrace a slower pace of travel in 2021

 As 2020 draws to a close, there’s a lot for many of us to reflect on and in Australia we’re lucky to be able to start spending some more quality time with mates and loved ones after being separated through lockdowns and border closures.
+We're also ready to embrace a slower pace of travel for the future.

 We’re going to go ahead and call it - 2021 is the year of slow travel.
 The year that we continue the trend of 2020 and get out and explore the incredible backyard that we have in Australia and may have overlooked in the past.